Shippo29/mi-ejercicio--v2/README.md

-# Getting Started with Create React App
+Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App
+.

+Installation

+Before running the project, make sure to install all the dependencies by running:

+### `npm install`

+This command will install all the necessary packages listed in the package.json file.
+Once the installation is complete, you can start the project using the scripts below.

-## Available Scripts
+Available Scripts

 In the project directory, you can run: